medavox/PaituSite/documentation.md

 ```

 Notice that tags can contain spaces.
-Spaces before or after commas asre also ignored.
+Spaces before or after commas are also ignored.
-For obvious reasons, tags can't contains commas, dummy.
+For obvious reasons, tags can't contains commas.

 Including Files